CB

 Horses being asked to perform intense exercise at high speeds, such as in racing, polo, three day eventing, and steeplechasing are also prone to developing a condition known as Exercise-Induced Pulmonary Hemorrhage (EIPH) where some lung capillaries rupture under the high pressure conditions.

-• Bone bruises (especially in the coffin bone, the ends of the short and long pastern bones, and the lower end of the cannon bone); and
+3. Bone bruises (especially in the coffin bone, the ends of the short and long pastern bones, and the lower end of the cannon bone);

 In some cases, the level of a horse’s fitness isn’t suited for the activities the horse is being asked to participate in, and this increases the risk of injury as well.

-“With the weekend warrior horses, oftentimes, they’re not fit enough and haven’t adapted enough musculoskeletally to handle going out and running 3, 4, or 5 times during the weekend,” says Latson.
-“In these animals we will see tendon and ligament injuries, versus the racehorses, where we’ll see similar soft tissue injuries, tying up and more issues associated with overtraining.”
+“With the weekend warrior horses, oftentimes, they’re not fit enough and haven’t adapted enough musculoskeletally to handle going out and running 3 to 5 times during the weekend,” says FullBucket’s Dr. Keith Latson.
+“In these animals we will see tendon and ligament injuries, versus the racehorses, where we’ll see similar soft tissue injuries, tying up, AND more issues associated with overtraining.”

 “It’s an interesting thing in performance horses, in my experience, that we'll see a horse performing at the top of its game and then their hair coat just starts to turn a little bit, or they have a little bit of muscle soreness and then that horse just starts to back out of its feed tub, ” notes Latson.